 Looks innocuous, doesn’t it.
 Such an exquisitely designed magazine from a liberal democracy that has long outgrown its colonial past.

 Well, looks deceive.
-This is a raucously colonial issue of this magazine, and since the Okanagan is the place being colonized by its pinkness, let’s have a look.
+This is a raucously colonial issue, so let’s have a look.
 First the big picture.

-That’s the land of the beaver, that is, plus some other bits.
+That’s the land of the beavers.
 The Okanagan is off to the left.
 Here’s the left.
 The Okanagan is in the red oval.

 Here’s another look at that, the traditional territory of the Syilx (aka Okanogan) people: